Most agents almost work.

 Nothing reaches your live agent without you.

-Every fix lands as a real GitHub pull request you can read in a few seconds.
+Every change lands as a real GitHub pull request you can read in a few seconds.
 Approve it and it merges.
 Close it and it does not.
 There is no autonomous-deploy toggle anywhere in the product, even when you are asleep.
 Removing the human from the loop removes the accountability with it.

 Point it at your agent.